vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 ### Check if a user exists

-Before a user can be created through the API you must make sure that there are no users already stored with the same user ID.
+Before a user can be created through the API, you must make sure that there are no users already stored with the same user ID.
 Each user stored in Auth0 will have a unique user ID.
 It will typically be concatenated of a provider, connection, and a unique string.
-For [Vipps login in Auth0 using Social Connections](./SocialConnectionLogin.md), it will be in the form;
+For [Vipps login in Auth0 using Social Connections](./SocialConnectionLogin.md), it will be in this form:

 ```json
 "oauth2|VippsLogin|{sub}"
 ```

-In this snippet, the `sub` is a unique identifier provided by Vipps.
-To read more about the `sub`, check out [What is the sub?](https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-login-api-faq/#what-is-the-sub) In this case the provider is `oauth2` and the connection is `VippsLogin`.
+Here, the `sub` is a unique identifier provided by Vipps.
+To read more about the `sub`, check out [What is the sub?](https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-login-api-faq/#what-is-the-sub) In this case, the provider is `oauth2` and the connection is `VippsLogin`.

 To check if a user exists given a user ID, you can use the `Users.GetAsync()` method from the Management API Client.
 This will get the requested user if it exists, otherwise, it will throw an exception.
-An example of how this can be implemented is shown below
+An example of how this can be implemented is shown below:

 ```c#
     private async Task<bool> UserExist(ManagementApiClient managementApiClient, string userId)